 10 Things to Bring to Cuba

-Travellers often ask me what they should pack in their luggage.
-Cuban shops tend to stock a very limited range of products, some locally made and others imported.
-US sanctions and the COVID-19 pandemic have affected the supply of both, so come prepared.
+Travellers often ask what they should pack in their luggage.
+Cuban shops have a limited range of products, some locally made and others imported.
+US sanctions and a struggling economy still recovering from the COVID-19 pandemic have affected local production and importation of goods.
+It is best to come prepared.
+Any unused items can always be left behind with your hosts who will share them amongst the local community.

 1.Toiletries – soap, deodorant, shampoo, toothpaste, shavers, tampons, moisturiser etc